-Today, the vast majority of websites selling prescription drugs online are doing so illegally – many of them selling unapproved, substandard, and counterfeit medicine.
-NABP has reviewed more than 10,700 Internet drug outlets selling prescription medications and found nearly 97% to be out of compliance with United States pharmacy laws and practice standards that protect the public health.
+Today, the vast majority of websites selling prescription drugs online are doing so illegally – many of them selling substandard/spurious/falsely-labelled/falsified/counterfeit medical products and drugs.
+NABP has reviewed more than 10,800 Internet drug outlets selling prescription medications and found nearly 97% to be out of compliance with United States pharmacy laws and practice standards that protect the public health.
 Of these websites identified as Not Recommended, nearly half offer foreign or non-Food and Drug Administration-approved drugs, and many distribute dangerous counterfeits to unsuspecting consumers.

 NABP, with the support of a global coalition of stakeholders, applied to the Internet Corporation for Assigned Names and Numbers (ICANN) in June 2012 to own and operate the new .pharmacy gTLD.
 The application passed ICANN’s initial evaluation in May 2013 and, in February 2014, ICANN deemed NABP eligible to enter contract negotiations.

 .Pharmacy and the Global Pharmacy Community

 NABP applied for .pharmacy as a community-based gTLD representing legitimate online pharmacies and prescription drug-related organizations worldwide.
 This global pharmacy community includes, but is not limited to: